 QNAP now also have an alternative free NAS NVR app called QNAP QVR Pro which grants you 8 IP camera channels regardless of how many channels your NAS originally came with.
 Here’s a rundown of QVR Pro and how it compares to QNAP’s standard Surveillance Station software.
 This is incredible value and I highly recommend trying it out.

-For the hard drive, I use the WD RED NAS drives.
-Check out my recommended surveillance hard drives for both NAS NVRs and dedicated NVRs.
+So check out my recommended surveillance hard drives for both NAS NVRs and dedicated NVRs.

 Accessing the security camera system while at home